Codectory/AutoActions/README.md

 For the moment, the tool is only looking for the process name and not the location of the file.

-I disabled the Auto-Start feature for now, as this doesn't work, if the tool requires administrative priviliges and I found no other possibility to monitor the proccesses.
+~~I disabled the Auto-Start feature for now, as this doesn't work, if the tool requires administrative priviliges and I found no other possibility to monitor the proccesses.~~
+Auto-Start setting will create a scheduled task to run this application when the currently logged on user gets logged on.